mrh42/gvtf/README.md

 # gvtf
 A simple vulkan compute shader TF implementation for mersenne primes.
-This isn't meant for production, mostly to explore what can be done and how well in a computer shader.
+This isn't meant for production, mostly to explore what can be done and how well in a compute shader.

 ## math
 tf32.comp is a version of the shader using 32-bit unsigned ints to implement 96/192-bit extended math.